mbologna/spacewalk-tmux/README.md

 * tmuxinator
 * gulp

-## Dependencies: copy-paste for OpenSUSE
+## Dependencies: copy and paste

+If you are running OpenSUSE, you can install all dependencies with:

 ```
 $ git clone git@github.com:moio/sumaform.git